cpa-analytics/pyech/README.md

  ```python
  survey.summarize("ht11", by="dpto", aggfunc="mean", household_level=True)
  ```
- Which returns a pandas DataFrame with the mean of "ht11" grouped by `ECH.grouping` and `by` (both are optional).
+ Which returns a pandas DataFrame with the mean of "ht11" grouped by `ECH.splitter` and `by` (both are optional).
 Cases are weighted by the column defined in `ECH.load`.